Thomas Allsop

-Thomas Allsop (10 April 1795 – 12 April 1880) was an English stockbroker and author.
+Thomas Allsop (10 April 1795 – 12 April 1880) was an English stockbroker and writer.
 Allsop is commonly described as the favourite disciple of Samuel Taylor Coleridge.
 He also took part in violent radical politics.

 Early life

 He was born 10 April 1795 at Stainsborough Hall, near Wirksworth, Derbyshire, a property which belonged to his grandfather.
 Allsop was educated at Wirksworth grammar school.
 At 17 he went to London, and entered the large silk mercery establishment of his uncle, Mr. Harding, at Waterloo House, Pall Mall, where he remained some years.
 He then left for the Stock Exchange, prospering during the early years of railway construction.

 Social and political circle

 Allsop's home was a favourite resort of Charles Lamb, William Hazlitt, Barry Cornwall, and others such as Thomas Noon Talfourd.
 Besides men like Lamb or Robert Owen, who would stay for weeks at a time, he shared the personal friendship of men as dissimilar as Cobbett, Joseph Mazzini, and the Emperor of Brazil, who, after a pilgrimage to the grave of Coleridge, sent to Allsop a silver urn inscribed with words of personal regard.

-When on a grand jury about 1836, Allsop startled London by informing the commissioners at the Old Bailey that he should think it unjust ‘to convict for offences having their origin in misgovernment,’ since society had made the crime.
+When on a grand jury about 1836, Allsop startled London by informing the commissioners at the Old Bailey that he should think it unjust 'to convict for offences having their origin in misgovernment,’ since society had made the crime.
 He was also anti-clerical.

 When Feargus O'Connor was elected member for Nottingham, Allsop gave him his property qualification, then necessary by law, so that Chartism might be represented in parliament.
 On the night before 10 April 1848, the Chartist petition moment, he advised O'Connor, writing from the Bull and Mouth hotel, St. Martin's-le-Grand, London:

 Nothing rashly.
 The government must be met with calm and firm defiance.
 Violence may be overcome with violence, but a resolute determination not to submit cannot be overcome.